mspnp/microservices-reference-implementation/deployment.md

 az deployment sub create --name workload-stamp-prereqs --location ${LOCATION} --template-file ./workload/workload-stamp-prereqs.bicep --parameters resourceGroupLocation=${LOCATION}
 ```

-:book: This pre-flight Bicep template creates two resource groups.
-Additionally five User Identites are provisioned that will be later associated to every containerized microservice.
-This is because they will need Azure RBAC roles over the Azure KeyVault to read secrets in runtime.
-The resources will be created on the resouce group location and each resource group will contain the region as part of their names
+:book: This pre-flight Bicep file creates two resource groups.
+Additionally five User identities are provisioned that will be later associated to every containerized microservice.
+This is because they will need Azure RBAC roles over the Azure Key Vault to read secrets at runtime.
+The resources will be created in the resource group's location, and each resource group will contain the region name as part of its name.

 ### Get the workload user assigned identities